Drone (bee): Role

 The drones' main function is to be ready to fertilize a receptive queen.
 Drones in a hive do not usually mate with a virgin queen of the same hive because the queen flies further to a drone congregation area than the drones do.
 Mating generally takes place in or near drone congregation areas.
 How these areas are selected is not understood, but they do exist.
 When a drone mates with a queen of the same hive, the resultant queen will have a spotty brood pattern (numerous empty cells on a brood frame) due to the removal of diploid drone larvae by nurse bees (i.e., a fertilized egg with two identical sex genes will develop into a drone instead of a worker).
 The worker bees remove the inbred brood and consume it to recycle the protein.

 Mating occurs in flight, which accounts for drones needing better vision, which is provided by their large eyes.
-Should a drone succeed in mating, the first thing that happens is all of the drone's blood in his body rushes to his endophallus which causes him to lose control over his entire body.
+Should a drone succeed in mating, the first thing that happens is all of the blood in the drone's body rushes to his endophallus, which causes him to lose control over his entire body.
 His body falls away, leaving a portion of his endophallus attached to the queen which helps guide the next drone in the queen.

 Honey bee queen breeders may breed drones to be used for instrumental insemination or open mating.
 A queen mating yard must have many drones to be successful.

 In areas with severe winters, all drones are driven out of the hive in the autumn.
 A colony begins to rear drones in spring and drone population reaches its peak coinciding with the swarm season in late spring and early summer.
 The life expectancy of a drone is about 90 days.

 Although the drone is highly specialized to perform one function, mating and continuing the propagation of the hive, they may have other purposes.
 All bees, when they sense the hive's temperature deviating from proper limits, either generate heat by shivering, or exhaust heat by moving air with their wings—behaviours which drones share with worker bees.